liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 ### Permission for Delegating Social Activities Configuration [](id=permission-for-delegating-social-activi-liferay-portal-6-2-user-guide-16-en)

-Liferay 6.2 added a new permission that allows site administrators to delegate responsibility for configuring social activities to other users.
+As of Liferay 6.2, there's a permission that allows site administrators to delegate responsibility for configuring social activities to other users.
 To assign this permission to a role, first navigate to the Control Panel and click on *Roles*.
 If you'd like to add a new role, do so.
 Then click *Actions* next to the role to which you'd like to add social activities configuration permissions and select *Define Permissions*.
-Next, expand the *Site Administration* section, then the *Configuration* section, and then click on *Social Activity*.
+Next, drill down to the *Site Administration* &rarr; *Configuration* &rarr; *Social Activity* permissions category.
 Flag all of the permissions and then click *Save*:

 - Access in Site Administration